-- providing prevention information to individuals and groups known to be at risk for social communication disorders and to individuals working with those at risk;
+- Providing prevention information to individuals and groups known to be at risk for social communication disorder and to individuals working with those at risk.

-- educating other professionals on the needs of children with social communication disorders and the role of SLPs in screening, assessing, diagnosing, and managing social communication disorders;
+- Educating other professionals on the needs of individuals with social communication disorder and the role of SLPs in screening, assessing, diagnosing, and managing social communication disorder.

-- diagnosing the presence or absence of social communication disorders;
+- Diagnosing the presence of social communication disorder.

-- referring the patient/client to other professionals to rule out other conditions, determine etiology, and facilitate access to comprehensive services;
+- Referring the individual to other professionals to rule out other conditions, determine etiology, and facilitate access to comprehensive services.

-- developing culturally and linguistically relevant treatment and intervention plans focused on helping the child achieve social communication competence, providing treatment, documenting progress, and determining appropriate dismissal criteria;
+- Developing culturally and linguistically relevant treatment and intervention plans focused on helping the individual achieve social communication competence, documenting progress, and determining appropriate dismissal criteria.

-- counseling individuals with social communication disorders and their families and providing education aimed at preventing further complications related to social communication disorders;
+- Counseling individuals with social communication disorder and their families and providing education aimed at preventing further complications related to social communication disorder.

-- consulting and collaborating with families, individuals with social communication disorders, other professionals, support personnel, peers, and other invested parties to identify priorities and build consensus on an intervention plan focused on functional outcomes;
+- Consulting and collaborating with families, individuals with social communication disorder, other professionals, support personnel, peers, and other invested parties to identify priorities and build consensus on an intervention plan focused on functional outcomes—see

-- remaining informed of research in the area of social communication disorders and advancing the knowledge base of the nature of the disability, screening, diagnosis, prognostic indicators, assessment, treatment, and service delivery for individuals with social communication disorders;
+- Remaining informed of research in the area of social communication disorder and advancing the knowledge base of the nature of the disability, screening, diagnosis, prognostic indicators, assessment, treatment, and service delivery for individuals with social communication

-- advocating for individuals with social communication disorders and their families at the local, state, and national levels.
+- Advocating for individuals with social communication disorder and their families at the local, state, and national levels.